 The following degree options are available for School Counseling:

 - Master of Education in School Counseling

 - Post-Master’s Certificate of Advanced Study in School Counseling *(this option is not available for international students)

-Admission to our Master of Arts in School Counseling and Master of Education in School Counseling occurs year round, with the priority deadlines below:
+Admission to our Post-Master's Certificate of Advanced Study in School Counseling and Master's Plus in School Counseling occurs year round, with the priority deadlines below:

 At the discretion of the department, applications will continue to be reviewed after the application deadline on a space-available basis.